Blog category

 Where CRW Still Falls Short — and What We're Improving

-An honest look at CRW's current limitations — screenshots, PDF parsing, anti-bot, SPA coverage, retry logic, caching — and the roadmap for each.
+An honest look at CRW's current limitations — PDF parsing, anti-bot, SPA coverage, retry logic, caching — and the roadmap for each.

 Introducing Search: Find, Scrape, and Extract in One API Call